Thisisnarayan/flutterpersonlist/README.md

 - User Interface: Utilizes Flutter's Material UI to display a list of persons with name, email, and image.
 - Pagination Handling: Implements custom pagination handling as the FakerAPI does not support it.
 - Dark Mode/Light Mode: Incorporates a dynamic theme that supports both dark and light modes.
+- page refresh handle for web and app (Android, iOS)

 ## Getting Started